hb020/PoE_Ethernet_GPIB_Adapter/SW/protocols/protocols.md

 Suppose N is the number of instruments to be represented:

 * prologix: 1: TCP server
-* RAW: N or N+1 (if you also want the instrument server): all TCP servers
+* RAW: N or N+1 (if you also want the instrument server): all TCP servers in 'auto' mode
-* VXI-11.2: N+2 or N+3 (if you also want the instrument server): 1 UDP portmapper, 1 TCP portmapper and the rest RPC servers
+* VXI-11.2: N+2 or N+3 (if you also want the instrument server): 1 UDP portmapper, 1 TCP portmapper and the rest RPC servers in non-'auto' mode.
 * hislip: not investigated, requires a LOT

 ## prologix